rothos/protocol_1/index.md

 1. Where do other people’s “insides” or “insideness” live?
 1. What is the relationship between other people’s “insideness” and “outsideness”?
 1. Where is other people’s “insideness” and “outsidness” in relation to your “insideness” and “outsideness”?
-1.What is the relationship between your “insideness” and your “outsideness” and environmental sensation and your experience of environmental location?
+1. What is the relationship between your “insideness” and your “outsideness” and environmental sensation and your experience of environmental location?
 1. How do you know where things are in relationship to yourself?
 1. Is the knowing of spatial location (of, say, sounds) “inside” you or “outside” you?
 1. Where is knowledge of spatial location?
 Where is awareness of spatial location?
 What is the experience of spatial location?